knuckleswtf/scribe-js/docs/customization.md

 ## Manually modifying the documentation after generating
 Sometimes you might need to add or remove extra information about your API that Scribe doesn't support.
 You can do this by editing the generated Markdown files manually, and then letting Scribe transform them to HTML.

-The Markdown files are located in your `resources/docs` folder and include the following:
+After generation, the Markdown files are located in your `resources/docs` folder and include the following:
-- `index.md`: This contains the front matter (see the [Pastel docs](https://github.com/knuckleswtf/pastel)) and the Introduction section
+- `index.md`: This contains the front matter (see the [Pastel docs](https://github.com/knuckleswtf/pastel-js)) and the Introduction section
 - `authentication.md`: This contains the Authentication section
 - `groups/`: This folder contains your endpoints.
 Each Markdown file here represents a group of endpoints (the ones you specified by using `@group`).